PaloAltoNetworks/HomeSkillet/docs/workflows.rst

 Provides an end-to-end experience using the following skillets:

-    + revert to an empty configuration
+    + revert to an empty starter configuration
-    + download and apply the latest content updates
+    + download and apply the latest threat and AV content updates
     + post step 1 validation showing all 'Fail' test results
-    + step 1 day one configuration
+    + step 1 day one configuration based on a subset of IronSkillet
-    + post step 1 validation showing all 'Pass' test results
+    + post step 1 validation showing all 'Pass' test results and able to load steps 2 and 3
-    + step 2 network configuration
+    + step 2 network configuration currently based on a 2-zone, 2-interface L3 gateway
-    + step 3 security policy configuration
+    + step 3 security policy configuration for outbound Internet traffic

-Selection options at the beginning of the workflow

-    + choose to revert to empty config
-    + choose to apply content updates
+Add-on configuration options

+    + simple DHCP-based userID using local firewall DHCP and logs to create userID dynamic entries